buddyjohnson86/courseEnrollmentApplication/README.md

 students - List of students pertaining to the request
 ```

--The CourseResponse object has the following fields:
+- The CourseResponse object has the following fields:
 ```
 isSuccess - success status of corresponding request errorMessage - message detailing error, if applicable courses - List of courses pertaining to the request
 ```

--The SemesterResponse object has the following fields:
+- The SemesterResponse object has the following fields:
 ```
 isSuccess - success status of corresponding request errorMessage - message detailing error, if applicable